 I know that “first, second, third” sounds like a formula or steps.
 No such fail-safe formula exists.
 Awareness and enjoyment of God’s presence is like a process like a blossoming flower.

-OK, so why then can this get easier, if we persist?
+OK, so why then can this get easier, if we persist in honesty and transparency leaning into God’s presence?

 We have a wonderful Triune God.
-He pours into our lives the “more grace” of our Lover longing for relationship with us more than we yearn for Him (James 4:5-6).
+He pours into our lives the “more grace” of our Lover’s longing for relationship with us.
+His longing for us is more than our yearning for Him (James 4:5-6).
 God also designed our mind, so it grooves whatever we focus our affections on.
 “We become what we behold.”
 Stay patient and persistent to enjoy snatches of God’s presence with a calm trust.

 “The moment the Spirit has quickened us to life in regeneration our whole being senses its kinship to God and leaps up in joyous recognition.
 [It’s] not an end but an inception, for now begins the glorious pursuit, the heart’s happy exploration of the infinite riches of the Godhead.
 That is where we begin, I say, but where we stop no man has yet discovered, for there is in [the] mysterious depths of the Triune God neither limit nor end” (A.W.
 Tozer in The Pursuit of God on page 14).